This chapter discusses the following topics:

 Unzip Oracle Database 12c Release 1 JDBC JAR files into the new

 See Oracle Database JDBC Developer's Guide for more information about Oracle Database 12c Release 1 JDBC files.

 Oracle SQL Developer automatically uses JDBC drivers found in any

 ORACLE_HOME\client directory.
 To override this behavior and make Oracle SQL Developer use JDBC drivers in the

 sqldeveloper.bat file in the

 set ORACLE_HOME=%CD% start sqldeveloper.exe

 sqldeveloper.bat file to run Oracle SQL Developer.
-You must check the JDBC driver configuration in the following way:

 Select About from Help menu.